What does it mean to unit test your code?

 Enough talking about testing.
 Let’s actually write some tests to see this in action.
 We’ll do some together and then you’ll do some on your own.

-Check out this repostitory to get your hands dirty.
+Check out this repository to get your hands dirty.